 We review the composition of the peer group annually to ensure that companies are relevant for comparative purposes.
 We factor in the relative size of these companies since size of the company generally correlates with compensation paid.
-We believe that the current group of companies noted below is representative of the sector in which the Company operates, and the group was chosen because of each company's relative leadership position in the publishing sector, their relative size as measured by market capitalization and the relative complexity of the business and the CEO's role and responsibilities.
+We believe that the current group of companies noted below is representative of the sector in which the Company operates, and the group was chosen because of each company's relative leadership position in the media sector, their relative size as measured by market capitalization and the relative complexity of the business and the CEO's role and responsibilities.
 These companies currently are:

-- A.H.
+- · A.H.
 Belo Corporation;

-- Gannett Co., Inc.;
+- · Gannett Co., Inc.;

+- Gatehouse Media Inc.:

 - Journal Communications, Inc.;

 - The McClatchy Company;

-- · Media General, Inc.;
+- Media General, Inc.;

+- Meredith Corp.;

 - The New York Times Company;

 - The E.W.
-Scripps Company; and
+Scripps Company;

-- The Washington Post Company.
+- · Sinclair Broadcast Group Inc.; and

+- · Valassis Communications Inc.